polo2ro/imapbox/README.md

 * __message.txt__ this file contain the body text if available in the original email, allways converted in utf-8
 * __metadata.json__ Various informations in JSON format, date, recipients, body text, etc...
 This file can be used from external applications or a search engine like [elasticsearch](http://www.elasticsearch.com/)
 * __raw.eml.gz__ A gziped version of the email in eml format

+Imapbox was designed to archive multiple mailboxes in one common directory tree, copies of the same message spread knew several account will be archived once using the Message-Id property.

 ## Config file